psyomn/bcgj10/story/outline.md

   * a single door on the wall, no windows

 #### Content
   * Well, hello princess.
-Nice of you to join me again.
+Nice of you to join me.
   * Let's get the formalities out of the way, yeah?
   * [ ... | check room | check items ]
+    * -- pending room layout / floor plan
   * The strong, silent type, huh?
   * I can work with that.
   * You're smart enough to have figured this out